Land Rover Range Rover Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Land Rover Range Rover are $1,700 a year including full coverage.
-Comprehensive costs approximately $382, collision costs $704, and liability insurance is estimated at $456.
-Buying just liability costs approximately $508 a year, with insurance for high-risk drivers costing around $3,692.
-16-year-old drivers receive the highest rates at $6,232 a year or more.
+Estimated insurance rates for a Land Rover Range Rover are $1,700 a year including full coverage.
+Comprehensive costs on average $382 each year, collision insurance costs $704, and liability costs $456.
+Liability-only coverage costs as little as $508 a year, and high-risk coverage costs around $3,692.
+16-year-old drivers pay the most at up to $6,232 a year.

 Average premium for full coverage: $1,700

-Full coverage includes $500 policy deductibles, minimum liability limits, and includes medical and uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and for different Range Rover trim levels.
+Prices are based on $500 policy deductibles, split liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates include averaging for all 50 U.S. states and Range Rover models.

-Living in a larger city has a significant impact on car insurance prices.
-Rural locations tend to have a lower frequency of comprehensive and collision claims than congested cities.
+Your location can make a big difference on car insurance rates.
+Rural areas are statistically proven to have a lower frequency of comprehensive and collision claims than congested cities.
+The graphic below illustrates the difference location can make on car insurance rates.

 Use the form below to get customized rates for your location.